 \section{Discussion}

 Our results are in support of our hypotheses, which demonstrate that \textit{Learn Your Way} can lead to both improved learning outcomes and experiences.
-AI-powered content transformation tools can be a powerful driver of pedagogical innovation.
+AI-powered learning platforms can be a powerful driver of pedagogical innovation.
 In particular, our experiment reveals that these tools are not merely supplementary aids but can play a critical role in reshaping how students interact with and comprehend academic content.
-While many studies exploring the impact of AI tools on educational outcomes have been mixed (e.g.,\cite{do2025, Sun2024}), our research demonstrates that \textit{Learn Your Way} can enhance students' immediate and long-term recall of information and create a more effective learning environment compared to a traditional digital reader.
+While many studies exploring the impact of AI tools on educational outcomes have been mixed (e.g.,\citep{do2025, Sun2024}), our research demonstrates that \textit{Learn Your Way} can enhance students' immediate and long-term recall of information and create a more effective learning environment compared to a traditional textbook.